CodingItWrong/reactnativetesting.io/docs/e2e/intro.md

 - More limited integration with physical devices and test lab services like Sauce Labs
 - Getting it running on CI can be challenging
-- Expo is not officially supported, only React Native CLI apps
+- Expo is not officially supported.
+It seems to work if you build a non-development client (e.g. the JS bundle is built-in)

-Use Cases: recommended for React Native CLI projects for tests written by developers that run on pull requests and block CI, especially for projects that have significant native integrations
+Use Cases: recommended for React Native projects for tests written by developers that run on pull requests and block CI, especially for projects that have significant native integrations.
+For Expo projects, fewer tests, as the feedback loop is slower.

 ### [React Native Testing Library](../component/intro.md)